cozy/cozy-guidelines/README.md

 ## Encrypted variables

-All encrypted variables must be write on `.travis.yml` with the commande to regenerate it, no in Travis web interface.
+All encrypted variables must be set in `.travis.yml` not in Travis web interface.
+They should be preceded by the command to regenerate them, .
+This makes regenerating the variables and this way, all the build information is versionned and peer-reviewed.

 Example :